Lee-Rhaan/PortScanner/README.md

 - I'm making use of Java's Socket class in order to establish communication between the machines.
 - This port scanner determines the open/closed ports based of if a connection has been established or not.
-- In order to provide sufficient performance, this Port Scanner is running in parallel - using the ExecutorService interface in Java.
+- In order to provide sufficient performance, this Port Scanner is running in parallel - using the ExecutorService interface in Java which is an asynchronous mechanism that allows you to run tasks simultaneously in the background.

-> and all you had to do was just click a button...

 ---

 ## Additional Information:

-### HelloBot JAR
+### PortScanner JAR

 - Contained in the target folder in this projects repo, you'll find an already packaged JAR file.
 - Remove it and rebuild the project (enter this command in the project directory): mvn clean package